 It’s a thrilling experience and one that you will remember for a lifetime.
 Traditionally, big game hunting was done for food, but today, many people do it for fun.
 As long as it’s done legally and in a controlled setting, it’s a great recreational activity!

 Guns come in a variety of sizes and shapes, so walking into a gun shop could be a bit overwhelming.
-If big game hunting is on your mind and you plan to go but have no idea where to start, here’s a list of guns that you should consider:
+If big game hunting is on your mind and you plan to go but have no idea where to start, here’s rifles scope for hunting you should consider:

 1. Mauser M98 Magnum .416 Rigby